Phoenix Coyotes bankruptcy and sale: Warning signs

-On December 23, 2008, the Toronto The Globe and Mail reported that the Coyotes were receiving financial assistance from the league in the form of advances on league revenues.
+On December 23, 2008, The Globe and Mail reported that the Coyotes were receiving financial assistance from the league in the form of advances on league revenues.
 The Coyotes pledged all of their assets to New York company SOF Investments LP to cover an estimated debt of $80 million.
-The team had lost an estimated $200 million since 2001 and in recent years posted heavy losses, including $41.6 million in 2006–07, $37.3 million during the 2007–08 season, and $54 million in 2008–09.
-One of the team's owners, Jerry Moyes' principal source of revenue, Swift Transportation was also in financial difficulty.
-Television network ESPN reported that the league had become involved with the operations of the Coyotes and their revenues.
-The NHL apparently wanted to work with the city of Glendale which owns the arena and receives revenues from the team.
-ESPN also reported that Moyes was interested in selling his share of the team.
-Hollywood producer, and noted hockey fan, Jerry Bruckheimer was cited as a possible investor.
+The team had lost an estimated $200 million since 2001 and in recent years had posted heavy losses, including $41.6 million in 2006–07, $37.3 million during the 2007–08 season and $54 million in 2008–09.
+One of the team's owners and Jerry Moyes' principal source of revenue, Swift Transportation, was also experiencing financial difficulty.
+Television network ESPN reported that the league had become involved with the operations of the Coyotes and that Moyes was interested in selling his share of the team.
+Hollywood producer and hockey fan Jerry Bruckheimer was cited as a possible investor.